v4rakh/upda/README.md

 * Pay attention to `make checkstyle` (uses `go vet ./...`); pipeline fails if issues are detected.
 * Each entity has its own repository
-* Each entity is only used in repository and service (otherwise, mapping happens)
+* Each entity is only used in repository and service (otherwise, mapping happens, latest at controller level)
 * Presenter layer is constructed from the entity, e.g., in REST responses and mapped
 * No entity is directly returned in any REST response
 * All log calls should be handled by `zap.L()`